ridds-io/Unique-Sudoku-Generator/Logic.md

 1. Generating a playable sudoku square of particular complexity

-   To implement a backtracking algorithm for generating a complete Sudoku grid, you can follow these steps:

-- Create a Grid: Start with an empty 9x9 grid.
+- <B>Create a Grid:</B> Start with an empty 9x9 grid.
-- Backtracking Function: Write a function that attempts to fill the grid by placing numbers 1-9 in each cell, checking if the placement is valid.
+- <B>Backtracking Function:</B> Write a function that attempts to fill the grid by placing numbers 1-9 in each cell, checking if the placement is valid.
-- Validation: Ensure that each number placement follows Sudoku rules (no duplicates in rows, columns, or 3x3 subgrids).
+- <B>Validation:</B> Ensure that each number placement follows Sudoku rules (no duplicates in rows, columns, or 3x3 subgrids).
-- Recursion: If a valid number is placed, recursively attempt to fill the next cell.
+- <B>Recursion:</B> If a valid number is placed, recursively attempt to fill the next cell.
 If no valid number can be placed, backtrack by removing the last placed number and trying the next possibility.

 Here's a high-level pseudocode outline: